6 Coverage Details To Review When Buying Dental Insurance

 Waiting Periods

 Under many dental plans, coverage for some services could be subject to a benefit waiting period.
 A benefit waiting period is the amount of time you must be on the dental plan before the carrier will pay for certain dental treatments.
 For example, some plans may require a 6-month waiting period for major services, such as crowns or dentures.
 Delta Dental of Arizona’s group plans typically have no waiting periods for preventive, basic or major services.
-We also offer individual plans with no waiting periods on preventive, basic or major services.
+We also offer individual plans with no waiting periods for preventive, basic or major services.

 Benefit Categories & Coverage